turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/using-hardhat-with-the-avalanche-c-chain.md

 ## Conclusion

-In this tutorial, we've successfully created a hardhat project.
-Within the hardhat project, we managed to add a new smart-contract, compile it using hardhat, and finally deployed the contract and interacted with it using the hardhat console.
+In this tutorial, we've successfully created a Hardhat project.
+Within the Hardhat project, we managed to add a new smart contract, compile it using Hardhat, and finally deployed the contract and interacted with it using the Hardhat console.

 Congratulations on making it to the end of this tutorial!